 Provide the location either in the field “Location (UN/LOCODE)” or “Location”.
+In the field “Location”, provide the name or the location or terminal specified in the terms of delivery.
+UN/LOCODE is not normally provided as the terms of delivery location.
 UN/LOCODE is the United Nations Code for Trade and Transport Locations.
-In the field “Location”, provide the name or the location or terminal specified in the terms of delivery.
+From the dropdown menu, select the code of the country of destination according to the location specified in the terms of delivery.

 Mode of transport at the border

-If you provided an inland mode of transport, provide also the identification of the means of transport.
-It specifies the means of transport on which the goods are loaded when they arrive at their location.
+In the field “Identification of means of transport on arrival”, provide the identification of the means of transport on which the goods are loaded when they arrive at their location.
 The identification is provided if the goods are carried by mail or by a fixed transport installation.
-For road transports, the vehicle registration number is the identification of the means of transport.
-If a tractor unit and trailer is used, provide identification for both of these (the registration number of the tractor unit should be followed by the registration number of the trailer, e.g. ABC-123 / AB-1234).
+For road transports, enter the vehicle registration number.
+If a tractor unit and trailer is used, provide identification for both of these (format “the registration number of the tractor unit / the registration number of the trailer”, e.g. ABC-123 / AB-1234).
 For sea transports, provide the name or the IMO number of the vessel.
-For air transports, provide the flight number and date.
-If the flight number is not known, provide the registration number of the aircraft.
-For rail transports, provide the number(s) of the wagon(s).
+For air transports, provide the flight number and date (if the flight number is not known, provide the aircraft registration number).
+For rail transports, provide the numbers of the wagons.

 Under “Dispatch”, provide the original country of dispatch.
 You can find the code for the country of dispatch from the dropdown menu by typing the beginning of the country name or code in the field or by using the search function.